List of He-Man and the Masters of the Universe characters: Evil-Lyn

-In the 2002 series, much more of Evil-Lyn's background is revealed, including the fact that her father, known as The Faceless One, is a powerful sorcerer who despairs of his daughter's choice to follow Skeletor.
+In the 2002 series, Evil-Lyn's background is expanded, including her being fathered by The Faceless One, a powerful sorcerer who despairs of his daughter's choice to follow Skeletor.
 Although Evil-Lyn is shown to have her own agenda, she still maintains some loyalty to her bloodline ("The things I do for family", she mutters as she rescues the Ram's Stone from the abyss).
 Her first meeting with Keldor shows her as a young woman with collar-length white hair who is physically attracted to the man who would become Skeletor ("I like what I see," she purrs at Keldor).
 Later in the series, her hair is shown to be close cropped.
 This version of Evil-Lyn relied heavily on her magical staff to cast her spells.
 Without it, her powers were significantly diminished.

+In the Masters of the Universe Classics toyline, Evil-Lyn's history with the Faceless One remains intact.
+After leaving her father, she learned different types of magic from every great master of magic.
+Evil-Lyn used to date Keldor before the accident that led to him becoming Skeletor.
+His loss of love led to Evil-Lyn constantly coming up with secret plans to scheme against him with two of them leading to the freedom of Hordak and King Hiss.

 Evil-Lyn was voiced by Linda Gary in the 1980s series, Kathleen Barr in the 2002 series, Lena Headey in Masters of the Universe: Revelation, and Grey DeLisle in the 2021 series.
-In the live action movie, she is portrayed by Meg Foster.
+In the 1987 live-action film she is portrayed by Meg Foster, and in the 2026 live-action film by Alison Brie.